joethompson1961/CarND-Semantic-Segmentation/README.md

 # Semantic Segmentation
 ## Introduction
-In this project, you'll label the pixels of a road in images using a Fully Convolutional Network (FCN).
+In this project a Fully Convolutional Network (FCN) is trained to label the pixels of a road in images.

 ## Setup
 ### Frameworks and Packages